Canoe & Kayak Trails in Florida

 - Location: Myakka River State Park, Sarasota

-- Best For: All levels.
+- Best For: All levels on appropriate sections.

 11. Peace River